-We used natural materials where we could to balance the large expanses of glass and hard surfaces.
+We used natural materials where we could balance the large expanses of glass and hard surfaces.
 A house this size could have looked cold and uninviting without the introduction of natural materials and plenty of texture.
 I think particularly in a setting like this, it’s critical to work with the view and nature.
 In the kitchen we used Navurban blackbutt laminate timber from New Age veneers alongside polyurethane cabinets in charcoal and Caesarstone Supernatural Statuario Nuvo; solid Blackbutt flooring was used throughout the house; New Zealand Wool carpets were featured in all of the bedrooms as well as the media room.
 Large format natural stone tiles were used in the downstairs rumpus room which leads out onto the lower stone paved patio.
-Finally we used recycled timber for the front door and external beams as well as sustainably sourced Merbau decking on all of the external living areas which looks just beautiful against the cotswold cladding on the external fireplace and entry columns.
+Finally, we used recycled timber for the front door and external beams as well as sustainably sourced Merbau decking on all of the external living areas which looks just beautiful against the Cotswold cladding on the external fireplace and entry columns.

 Zias Building Design works in some beautiful locations along the NSW coast.
 What types of materials and finishes do you find most popular?
 Do you think this is influenced by the coastal locations where you design and build?

-I think a mix of rendered masonry with face brick and cladding combined with timber and stone are always popular.
+I think a mix of rendered masonry with face brick and cladding combined with timber and stone is always popular.
 Coastal homes do tend to lend themselves to incorporating stone and timber as feature elements as they are always reflected in the bush or coastal landscapes we see much of on the Coast.

 What new projects are in the pipeline for Zias Building Design?